genemine/REBET/README.md

 ## 2. Install
 Step 1: Download the above BERT package and install it in R (tested on version 3.6.0)

-Step 2: Install the "sva","flexclust","SC3","SingleCellExperiment","cluster","infotheo","scater","foreach" R package (tested on version 3.6.0), which is dependent of ClusterMine
+Step 2: Install the "sva","flexclust","SC3","SingleCellExperiment","cluster","infotheo","scater","foreach" R package (tested on version 3.6.0), which is dependent of BERT.

 ## 3. Usage
-Notes: ClusterMine was tested on linux.
+Notes: BERT was tested on linux.

 Using BERT is very simple.
 Just follow the steps below: